jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 ### REFERENCES

-Comer, D. (2021).
-The Cloud Computing Book: The Future of Computing Explained.
-CRC Press.
+Comer, D. (2021). *The Cloud Computing Book: The Future of Computing Explained.* CRC Press.

+Hohn, Alan.
+(2022). *The Book of Kubernetes: A Complete Guide to Container Orchestration.* No Starch Press.

-Miell, I., & Sayers, A. (2019).
-Docker in practice.
-Simon and Schuster.
+Miell, I., & Sayers, A. (2019). *Docker in practice.* Simon and Schuster.

 Russinovich, Mark.
 (2016, December 19).
-Mysteries of Memory Management Revealed.
+'Mysteries of Memory Management Revealed.'
 Part 1 of 2.
 WCL405 HD [Video].
 YouTube.com. https://www.youtube.com/watch?v=TrFEgHr72Yg

-Wittig, M., & Wittig, A. (2018).
-Amazon web services in action.
-Simon and Schuster.
+Wittig, M., & Wittig, A. (2018). *Amazon web services in action.* Simon and Schuster.